 All-new supermini styled by Gerry McGovern and others under the direction of Roy Axe, incorporating K-Series engine and steel suspension.
 Abandoned when it became clear that there were not enough company funds to finance its development.
 Replaced by the .

 Engineered in-house and scheduled for a 1990 launch, this car was cancelled in 1985 in favour of the Honda-based AR8.

 Renamed version of the Honda YY.
 Renamed R8 in 1988.

 A lower-cost Montego replacement conceived after the AR16/17 plan was abandoned.

-Counterpart to the five-door AR17, both of which were based on the LM10 platform.
+Counterpart to the four-door AR17, both of which were based on the LM10 platform.

-Counterpart to the four-door AR16, both of which were based on the LM10 platform.
+Counterpart to the five-door AR16, both of which were based on the LM10 platform.